Maslow's Hierarchy of Needs

 6. Aesthetic needs - appreciation and search for beauty, balance, form, etc.

 7. Self-Actualization needs - realizing personal potential, self-fulfillment, seeking personal growth and peak experiences.

 8. Transcendence needs - helping others to achieve self actualization.

-Instead of focusing on psychopathology and what goes wrong with people, Maslow (1943) formulated a more positive account of human behaviour with focused on what goes right.
+Instead of focusing on psychopathology and what goes wrong with people, Maslow (1943) formulated a more positive account of human behavior which focused on what goes right.
 He was interested in human potential, and how we fulfill that potential.

 Psychologist Abraham Maslow (1943, 1954) stated that human motivation is based on people seeking fulfillment and change through personal growth.
 Self-actualized people as those who were fulfilled and doing all they were capable of.

 The specific form that these needs will take will of course vary greatly from person to person.
-In one individual it may take the form of the desire to be an ideal mother, in another it may be expressed athletically, and in still another it may be expressed in painting pictures or in inventions'.
-(Maslow, 1943, pp. 382– 383).
+In one individual it may take the form of the desire to be an ideal mother, in another it may be expressed athletically, and in still another it may be expressed in painting pictures or in inventions' (Maslow, 1943, p.
+382–383).